 Think Namaqualand and you probably think spring flowers.
 Lots and lots of them spread like a richly coloured carpet across the landscape.
 But there’s more to Namaqualand than flowers.

-I last looked at the thorny problem of rhino poaching in South Africa in September 2010 (see blog post here) but since then another possible solution has been suggested and could do with an airing.
+I've looked at the thorny problem of rhino poaching in South Africa before, but now another possible solution has been suggested and could do with an airing.

 Buy my books